mega-international/audit-everywhere/docs/deployment.md

 ### GraphQL Server Config

- Set up MTA in the megasite.ini on this specific machine
+ Set up MTA in the megasite.ini on this specific machine.

 ```ini
 [System]